-They therefore, instead of proceeding towards the city or remaining in the adjoining neighborhood, pushed on still further into the interior, and finally pitched their camp on the plains of Guanamaexample does not make us unworthy of them, was short and decisive; the Spaniards all the forces that would be likely to be Another division, commanded by Don arrayed against them.
-It was at this Serapin Recio, advanced towards Santa stage of their operations, viz: their defeat Cruz, and shortly before reaching the rivof General Lemory, and the scattering of er, was informed that four companies of their divisions to extend the revolt, that the regiment of Cantabria were marching they transmitted the details of their suc- in the same direction, under command of Col. Conti : but that the river being swolcess to Lopez and the Junta.
+They therefore, instead of proceeding towards the city or remaining in the adjoining neighborhood, pushed on still further into the interior, and finally pitched their camp on the plains of Guanamaquilla.
+Here they were followed and publics of America which are contemplating us, attacked on the 6th, by General Lemory that we, having been the last to follow their at the head of six hundred men.
+The hattle pable of maintaining their position against were killed, and eighty wounded. all the forces that would be likely to be Another division, commanded by Don arrayed against them.
+It was at this Serapin Recio, advanced towards Santa stage of their operations, viz: their defeat Cruz, and shortly before reaching the rivof General Lemory, and the scattering of er, was informed that four companies of their divisions to extend the revolt, that the regiment of Cantabria were marching they transmitted the details of their suc-in the same direction, under command of cess to Lopez and the Junta.